jforget/raku-Hamilton2/doc/Hamilton.en.md

 * `name` the standard designation of the region / department,
 * `long` and `lat`, approximate longitude and latitude of the area,
 * `color` the color used when drawing the map,
-* `upper` for departments, it is the code of the region it belongs to, for regions this field is unused.
+* `upper` for departments, it is the code of the region it belongs to (for regions this field is unused),
+* `nb_paths` for regions, the number of regional paths (zero for departments).

 Two view are defined on  this table, `Big_Areas` which filters `level` equal  to `1`  for regions  and  `Small_Areas` which  filters `2`  for